 Going through a divorce is an earth-shattering experience.
 It’s a significant loss that leaves you questioning yourself and creates issues of trust.
 Allowing yourself time to grieve while managing legal matters and determining how you will create the next chapter of your life is a complicated process.
 The emotional stress and overwhelm can hit you on many different levels at the same time.
-That is why therapy is so important during this life transition.

 Two Steps Forward, Three Steps Back

 Healing from a divorce isn’t linear – you’ll take a few steps forward and then a couple of steps back.
 It’s often a frustrating and disappointing process.
 Time and time again, clients will show up in tears because they thought they had worked through an issue, but it has resurfaced, causing them to question themselves.

 Self reflection after a divorce can be painful, but in the long term, worthwhile.
 During the therapy process you learn about yourself and the role you played in your relationship.
 We explore your former relationship dynamic, what you would like to change for your next relationship, and the qualities you would like in a partner.
 It’s an opportunity for healing and for growth.